RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Additionally need to research and test optimum video modes, and full screen scaling as well as Anti-Aliasing and its effect or benefit.

+##Optimizations to mupen64plus.cfg

+Thesse are all experimental settings I am playing with

+Glide

+# Size of texture cache in megabytes.
+Good value is VRAM*3/4
+CacheSize = 900

+# Enable N64 depth compare instead of OpenGL standard one.
+Experimental.
+EnableN64DepthCompare = True

+# Use high-resolution texture packs if available.
+txHiresEnable = True
+# Allow to use alpha channel of high-res texture fully.
+txHiresFullAlphaChannel = True

+# Save texture cache to hard disk.
+txSaveCache = True
+This is currently set to True Investigating if setting to false will overload ram or not If texture cache is 500 by default is there enough overhead on ram to go with this setting.

+Rice Settings
+# Use a faster algorithm to speed up texture loading and CRC computation
+FastTextureLoading = True

+# Enable this option to have better render-to-texture quality
+DoubleSizeForSmallTxtrBuf = True
+A quality improver  need to verify any performance hit is negligible

+# N64 Texture Memory Full Emulation (may fix some games, may break others)
+FullTMEMEmulation = False
+What games does this fix?
+Which ones does it break?

+# Widescreen hack
+WideScreenHack = True

+Fix aspect ratio?